wblabio/wgact/src/readme.txt

 * Tweak: Added more exclusions for WP Rocket
 * Tweak: Added exclusions for WP Optimize
 * Tweak: Additional exclusions for Autoptimize
+* Tweak: Removed hit on for parent IDs on a variable product page

 = 1.9.6 =